Ruth-Mwangi/twitter-data-etl/README.md

-# twitter-data-etl
+# youtube-data-etl
-The purpose of the project is to efficiently collect, process, and store Twitter data using a combination of Apache Airflow, Apache Spark, and Amazon S3.
+The purpose of the project is to efficiently collect, process, and store Youtube data using a combination of Apache Airflow, Apache Spark, and MongoDB.

 ## Prerequisites

-Before setting up and running the Twitter Data Pipeline project, make sure you have the following prerequisites in place:
+Before setting up and running the YOutube Data Pipeline project, make sure you have the following prerequisites in place:

 1. **Environment Setup:**
    - Install and configure Apache Airflow.
    - Install and configure Apache Spark on the target machine or cluster.

-2. **Twitter Developer Account:**
+2. **Youtube Developer Account:**
-   - Obtain Twitter API credentials by creating a Twitter Developer account.
+   - Obtain YouTube API credentials.

-3. **AWS Account:**
+3. **MongoDB:**
-   - Create an AWS account to utilize Amazon S3 for storing processed data or any other storage you choose.
+   - Install MongoDB.

 4. **Access and Permissions:**
-   - Grant necessary permissions for Twitter API access and AWS S3 resources.
+   - Grant necessary permissions for YouTube API access and AWS S3 resources.

 5. **Data Schema Understanding:**
-   - Familiarize yourself with the structure of Twitter data returned by the API.
+   - Familiarize yourself with the structure of Youtube data returned by the API.

 6. **Apache Airflow Plugins:**
    - Identify and install required Airflow plugins based on project needs.